-A huge amount of personal data is collected about employees during the course of their employment which can mean that dealing with a Data Subject Access Request (DSAR) made by an employee can be a time-consuming task.
+A huge amount of personal data is collected by employers about employees during the course of their employment, which means that dealing with a Data Subject Access Request (DSAR) made by an employee can be a time-consuming task.
 However, following our tips below, the process can be made far less painful.

 - Give yourself time…

-Under the GDPR, the time limit for responding to DSARs has been reduced from 40 days to one month.
+Under the General Data Protection Regulation (GDPR) the time limit for responding to DSARs has been reduced from 40 days to one month.
 However, it is possible to extend this deadline by a further two months where the request is particularly complex, giving a total time of 3 months to comply.

 - …but don’t delay